kdrag0n/adevtool/README.md

 - Generating resource overlays for device configs
 - Fixing privileged app signing certificates referenced in SELinux policies

+This typically results in better device support with fewer bugs and issues, and makes it possible to quickly add support for new devices.

+### Non-AOSP devices

-Google Pixel devices will benefit from the most automation, but several features can still be used to ease manual bringup on other devices:
+Pixel devices will benefit from the most automation, but several features can still be used to ease manual bringup on other devices:

+- Extract files from proprietary-files.txt **up to 10x faster than LineageOS extract-utils**
+- Compare a built system against stock images to find missing files, properties, and vendor interface declarations
+- List system files relevant to bringup (in all partitions)
+- Resolve overridden build rules from build warnings
 - Check SELinux policies to identify apps that should be presigned
-- Compare a built system against stock images to find missing files, properties, and vendor interface declarations
-- Resolving overridden build rules from build warnings
-- Listing system files relevant to bringup (in all partitions)
-- Extracting files from proprietary-files.txt **up to 10x faster than LineageOS extract-utils**

 ## Installation